memiah/ansible-role-fail2ban-wordpress/README.md

     fail2ban_wordress_plugin_version: ""

-Version of the plugin to install, if empty the development version is installed.
+Version of the plugin to install, if empty the latest (development) version is installed.

+    fail2ban_wordress_filter_file: wordpress-hard.conf

+Fail2ban filters file to use, copied from the downloaded plugin.

     fail2ban_wordress_plugins_dir: /tmp